GarageGames/Torque3D-Wiki/ExtendedMove-Class.md

 * `$mvRotIsEuler1` - If true then the second set uses Euler angles
 * `$mvRotIsEuler2` - If true then the third set uses Euler angles

-When using Euler angle rotations the following global input variable are available:
+When using Euler angle rotations (the set's `$mvRotIsEulerN` is `true`) the following global input variable are available:

 **First Set**
 * `$mvRotX0` - Pitch rotation in degrees